Who We Are

 - The Psychoanalytic Center of California (PCC)

-The CIPS community is not only interdisciplinary – it is also theoretically diverse.
+The CIPS community is not only interdisciplinary, it is also theoretically diverse.
 Our members work within – and contribute to – a wide spectrum of theoretical and clinical traditions.
-CIPS endeavors to promote the productivity of our diversity by creating innovative contexts and programs for collegial dialogue, including national clinical conferences, teleconferences, and a successful book series.
+CIPS endeavors to promote the productivity of our diversity by creating innovative contexts and programs for collegial dialogue, including biennial clinical conferences, videoconferences, and a book series titled The Boundaries of Psychoanalysis.